 To a joyless being such miseries recount?

-May thy heart by ravens be torn and scattered over the wide world,
+May thy heart by ravens be torn and scattered over the

 Rather than thou shouldst walk with men."